smoeding/puppet-haveged/README.md

 ##### Fact: `haveged_startup_provider`

 The startup system used on the node.
 The implementation uses the process name of PID 1 to resolve the fact.
 The value is either `systemd` or `init`.

+### More Information

+See [REFERENCE.md](https://github.com/smoeding/puppet-haveged/blob/master/REFERENCE.md) for all other reference documentation.

 ## Limitations